shaozhm/shine/README.md

 # SHINE-ML

 SHINE-ML is a demo application which makes it easy to learn how to build application using HANA PAL library.
-This application has a dependency on SHINE or SAP HANA Interactive Education and hence using cross containerized mta approach.
+This application is developed as an extension on SHINE for SAP HANA XS Advanced  application.

 ### Prerequisite